pitt-crc/Slurm-Test-Environment/README.md

     --build-arg PYTHON_TAG=python39
 ```

-To see a list of valid slurm tags, see the [slurm GitHub release tags](https://github.com/SchedMD/slurm/tags).
+To see a list of valid slurm tags, see the [Slurm GitHub release tags](https://github.com/SchedMD/slurm/tags).

 To see a list of valid Rocky tags, see the [Rocky DockerHub images](https://hub.docker.com/_/rockylinux).